-In examining the current state of computer education in Australian schools, this report is informed primarily by the Australian Computer Society’s survey response to the 2020/21 Australian Curriculum review (ACS, 2021), but it also includes a selection of recent research into the various aspects of computer education in Australia and internationally.
+This report examines computer education in Australian schools, drawing on ACS survey response to the 2020/21 Australian Curriculum review (ACS, 2021).
+It also includes recent research on computer education in Australia and internationally.

-The report gives a background into how computer education has developed in Australia, the significant changes occurring due to the implementation of the Australian curriculum, and the development of Digital Technologies as a compulsory subject in all primary and lower secondary schools.
+The report covers the development of computer education in Australia, changes brought about by the Australian curriculum, and the introduction of Digital Technologies as a compulsory subject in primary and lower secondary schools.

-The barriers to implementation are unpacked and support mechanisms detailed, with a focus on initial teacher education and ongoing professional learning.
+The report unpacks barriers to implementation and provides details on support mechanisms, particularly in initial teacher education and ongoing professional learning.

-Overall, the report provides a snapshot of the state of Australian computer education in schools at the start of 2022, and presents a series of 55 recommendations to various organisations that can assist in advancing Digital Technologies education.
+Overall, it offers a snapshot of computer education in Australian schools in early 2022 and presents 55 recommendations to organisations that can contribute to advancing Digital Technologies education.